ebzzry/ebzzry.github.io/en/src/conkeror-bookmarks.md

     });
     ```

-Then, re-load your settings:
+Next, re-load your settings:

 ```
 M-x reinit
 ```

-To run _SQLite Manager_, hit:
+Then, execute the following to load SQLite Manager:

 ```
 M-x sqlite